yycunc/FIREcaller/README.md

 #### Hi-C input file

 As default, The Hi-C input file *file.list* is defined according to the naming convention of the NxN matrices.
 The HiC Input files need to be sample and chromosome-specific NxN contact frequency matrix with no row name and no column name.The files for the contact matrices must have the naming convention "{prefix}\_chr{number}.gz".
 For .hic and .cool files, it should be {sample}.cool or {sample}.hic.
-For .hic files, juicer is required and needs to be downloaded first.
+For .hic files, juicer is required and needs to be downloaded first, and the version of your juicer_tools needs to be provided later as a parameter.

 ```{r define the prefix.list according to the naming convention of the NxN matrices, warning=FALSE}
 file.list <- paste0('Hippo_chr', 1:22, '.gz')